 Institutions: 1Cancer Center A; 2Cancer Center B; 3Cancer Center C

-2. The abstract word limit is 500 words, not including the abstract title, author and institution names, and abstract section titles.
+2. You must use the AACI CRI Abstract Template for submission.
+The abstract word limit is 500 words, not including the abstract title, author and institution names, and abstract template section titles.

-3. You may include within the abstract, one graphic element (e.g., a single photo, illustration, table or graph) no larger than 4” X 6”.
+3. You may include within the abstract, one graphic element (e.g., a single photo, illustration, table or graph) no larger than one 8.5 x 11 page.

-4. Please send your abstract as a Microsoft Word file.
-All abstracts submitted should be ready for publication.
+4. Please submit your abstract to AACI by emailing a completed AACI CRI abstract template to email@example.com.
+All submitted abstracts should be ready for publication.
 Please include the first author’s last name and the abstract title in the file name.

 For example: Jones_Data_management_ work_flow_suggestions.docx